How agreements work on Mable

 • You have indicated you need three or more sessions of support per week.

-Whether you’re a support worker or a client, you can plan and manage your support sessions and set up reminders from your Mable account.
+Whether you’re a support worker or a client, you can use your Mable account to plan and manage your support sessions.

 How to plan a session